Anubhapatki/FileRepository/README.md

 1. Read the information of the files in a directory (name, path, creation date/time, modification date/time and size)

-    Used Django Management Command to check the directory name provided using os.walk and read the above parameters
+A.   Used Django Management Command to check the directory name provided using os.walk and read the above parameters

     ```
     python manage.py get_directory_listing <dir_name>